rainbowdashlabs/sql-java/docs/03/joins.md

     ON l.id = r.id
 ```

 Fine.
 That's quite abstract...
 Let's see how this looks with our data.
-For now we are going to add the money next to
+For now, we are going to add the money next to
 our player names, because ids are quite hard to read.

 ```postgresql